 Results 1–10 of 28 for "Psychology Topic"X related to "Women and sex: What is 'dysfunctional'?"
-Refine Your Search Refine Your Search TopicTeens (5)Therapy (5)Emotional health (4)Human rights (3)Stress (3) 30 more... [+] Aging (2)Alzheimer's (2)Children (2)Disability (2)Ethics (2)Sleep (2)Trauma (2)Women & men (2)Addictions (1)Autism (1)Death & dying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Natural disasters (1)Parenting (1)Personality (1)Race (1)Safety & design (1)Sexual abuse (1)Sexuality (1)Socioeconomic status (1)Suicide (1)Testing issues (1)Violence (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 28 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTeens (5)Emotional health (4)Therapy (4)Women & men (3)Children (2) 26 more... [+] Disability (2)Human rights (2)Trauma (2)Violence (2)Addictions (1)Aging (1)Alzheimer's (1)Autism (1)Depression (1)Eating disorders (1)Ethics (1)Hate crimes (1)Kids & the media (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Natural disasters (1)Parenting (1)Personality (1)Race (1)Safety & design (1)Sexual abuse (1)Sleep (1)Socioeconomic status (1)Sport & exercise (1)Stress (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 28 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
 Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 2.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
-The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 3.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 4.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
-The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 5.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 6.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 7.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
-Psychology Topic 8.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic Previous 1 2 3 ...
+The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 3.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 4.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 5.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
+Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 6.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 7.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
+Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 8.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
+Psychology Topic 9.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 10.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 28 for "Psychology Topic"X related to "Women and sex: What is 'dysfunctional'?"